 \section{Abstract}

-We study the biased $(1:b)$ Maker-Breaker positional games, played on the edge set of the complete graph on $n$ vertices, $K_n$.
-Given Breaker's bias $b$, possibly depending on $n$, we determine the bounds for minimal number of moves, depending on $b$, in which Maker can win in each of the two standard graph games, the Perfect Matching game and the Hamilton Cycle game.
+We study the biased $(1:b)$ Maker--Breaker positional games, played on the edge set of the complete graph on $n$ vertices, $K_n$.
+Given Breaker's bias $b$, possibly depending on $n$, we determine the bounds for the minimal number of moves, depending on $b$, in which Maker can win in each of the two standard graph games, the Perfect Matching game and the Hamilton Cycle game.